Jeanne Guyon: Grace vs. works

 In the Christian dispute regarding grace and works, Guyon defended the belief that salvation is the result of grace rather than works.
 Like St. Augustine, St. Thomas Aquinas, Calvin, and Martin Luther, she thought that a person's deliverance can only come from God as an outside source, never from within the person himself or herself.
 As a result of His own free will, God bestows his favour as a gift.
 In her autobiography, for example, Madame Guyon criticized self–righteous people who try to gain heaven through their works.
 She praised lowly sinners who merely submitted themselves to God's will.
-Of the so-called righteous, she wrote: "the righteous person, supported by the great number of works of righteousness he presumes to have done, seems to hold his salvation in his own hands, and regards heaven as the recompense due to his merits.… His Saviour is, for him, almost useless.
+Of the so-called righteous, she wrote: "the righteous person, supported by the great number of works of righteousness he presumes to have done, seems to hold his salvation in his own hands, and regards heaven as the recompense due to his merits....
+His Saviour is, for him, almost useless.
 "These 'righteous persons' expect God to save them as a reward for their good works."
 In contrast to the self-sufficient, "righteous" egoists, the sinners who have selflessly submitted to God "are carried swiftly by the wings of love and confidence into the arms of their Saviour, who gives them gratuitously what He has infinitely merited for them."
 God's "bounties are effects of His will, and not the fruits of our merits."

 Death and legacy

-In 1704, her works were published in the Netherlands, becoming very popular.
-Many English and Germans visited her at Blois, among them Johann Wettstein and Lord Forbes.
+In 1704, her works were published in the Netherlands, becoming popular.
+Englishmen and Germans visited her at Blois, among them Johann Wettstein and Lord Forbes.
 She spent the remainder of her life in retirement with her daughter, the Marquise de Blois, at Blois, where she died at the age of 69, believing that she had died submissive to the Catholic Church, from which she had never had any intention of separating herself.

 Her published works, the Moyen Court and the Règles des associées à l'Enfance de Jésus, were both placed on the Index Librorum Prohibitorum in 1688.
 Fénelon's Maximes des saints was also condemned by both the Pope and the bishops of France.

 An anonymous 18th-century manuscript, hand-written in French, entitled "Supplement to the life of Madame Guyon" exists in the Bodleian Library at Oxford University, which sets forth many fresh details about the Great Conflict which surrounded Madame Guyon.